-New apps and services make it easier to get started investing, even if you don't have thousands of dollars.
+New apps and services have made it easier for some people to explore investing, even if they don’t have large amounts of money available to start.

 The Pros of Micro-Investing